Guide to Autoclave Temperature and Pressure

 Optimizing Temperature for Steam Sterilization

-While the temperature within the chamber needs to reach a certain threshold in order to effectively sterilize a load, exact temperature requirements will vary depending on different considerations — namely load type and cycle length.
+While the temperature within the chamber needs to reach a certain threshold to effectively sterilize a load, exact temperature requirements will vary depending on different considerations, namely load type and cycle length.
 For example, some items — such as thermoplastics, sensitive liquids, and some medical devices — can’t withstand higher heat and must be sterilized at lower temperatures for longer periods of time to maintain integrity of the product.

-• 250°F (121°C) is a common sterilization temperature for wrapped goods where the higher heat of pre-vacuum treatment is unviable.
+• 250°F (121°C) is the common sterilization temperature for wrapped goods where the higher heat of a pre-vacuum treatment is unviable.
 Cycles at this temperature take significantly longer than cycles at higher temperatures, but the tradeoff may be advisable for more heat-sensitive goods.
+At 250°F, the corresponding chamber pressure is approximately 15 psi above atmospheric pressure.

-• A temperature of 275°F (135°C) is reserved for pre-vacuum sterilization of durable items — such as wrapped goods, packs, cages, and porous materials — that can withstand greater temperatures.
+• 275°F (135°C) is reserved for pre-vacuum sterilization of durable items, such as wrapped goods, packs, cages, and porous materials, that can withstand higher temperatures.

 With any cycle, it’s important to keep in mind that temperature has a direct impact on sterilization outcomes.
-If the temperature is too low, achieving full sterilization may take an extremely long time.
+If the temperature is too low, it may take an extremely long time to achieve full sterilization.
 Conversely, if the temperature is too high, you risk damage to the items in a load.
 The relationship between sterilization temperature and time is exponential, with slight changes in temperature having major impacts on time.

-As previously mentioned, high temperature alone is not enough to achieve sterilization — pressure must also be present.
+High temperature alone is not enough to achieve sterilization — pressure must also be present.
 This is for several reasons.
-Primarily, as steam follows the Ideal Gas Law, pressure predictably raises the temperature of the steam within the chamber to reach a degree that’s optimal for killing harmful microorganisms.
+Primarily, as steam follows the steam saturation curve, pressure predictably raises the temperature of the steam within the chamber to reach a degree that’s optimal for killing harmful microorganisms.

 The addition of pressure also makes it possible for liquids to undergo sterilization without boiling.
 This is because when pressure is raised, so is the liquid’s boiling point, if only temporarily.
 For example, liquid water can be sterilized at 250°F (121°C), 38°F (21°C) over its normal boiling point as a result of the pressure within the chamber during the sterilization cycle.
 By slowly reducing the pressure as the liquid cools, it can then be safely removed from the chamber after sterilization.